Vincit/objection.js/README.md

 #Documents

-The `address` property of the Person model is defined as an object in the [Person.jsonSchema](#example-model).
+Moron.js makes it easy to store non-flat documents as table rows.
+All properties of a model that are marked as objects or arrays in the model's `jsonSchema` are automatically converted to JSON strings in the database and back to objects when read from the database.
+The database columns for the object properties can be a normal text columns.
+Postgresql has the json and jsonb data types that can be used instead.

-MoronModel automatically converts the property to a JSON string when inserted to database and back to an object when read from the database.
-The database column can be a normal text column.
-Postgresql has the json and jsonb data types that should be used instead.
+The `address` property of the Person model is defined as an object in the [Person.jsonSchema](#example-model):

 ```js
 Person